<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=314834185700910&amp;ev=PageView&amp;noscript=1">

 Takeaways for investors

 Spreading investments among the 11 sectors of the S&P 500 is a common way to diversify stock holdings.
 But over time, a stock portfolio that was once diversified can become overconcentrated in a sector that has outperformed the broader market.
-Tech-sector stocks notched huge total returns of about 50% in 2019, 44% in 2020, and 35% in 2021, so Pfizer employees and retirees may want to look closely at the composition of their portfolio and consider rebalancing if they find themselves overexposed to this highly volatile sector.
+Tech-sector stocks delivered strong total returns during 2023 through 2025, with AI-driven names generating outsized gains, so Pfizer employees and retirees may want to look closely at the composition of their portfolio and consider rebalancing if they find themselves overexposed to this highly volatile sector.
 (Rebalancing involves selling some investments in order to buy others.
 Keep in mind that selling investments in a taxable account could result in a tax liability.)
+10

-If you feel shell-shocked after more than five months of market turbulence, we suggest our clients from Pfizer try to regain some perspective.
+If you feel shell-shocked after the recent market turbulence, we suggest our clients from Pfizer try to regain some perspective.
 Some market analysts view recent price declines as a painful but long overdue repricing of stocks with valuations that had grown excessive, as well as a reality check brought on by waning growth expectations.
-The forward price-to-earnings (P/E) ratio of companies in the S&P 500 has fallen from 23.3 at the end of 2021 to 17.8 in May 2022, much closer to the 10-year average of 16.9.
+The forward price-to-earnings (P/E) ratio of companies in the S&P 500 reached approximately 22.5x heading into 2026 - approaching historical highs - before the Q1 2026 correction brought it modestly lower.
+11-12

 It may not be easy to take troubling headlines in stride, but if you have a sufficiently diversified, all-weather investment strategy, sticking to it is often the wisest course of action.
 If you panic and flee the market during a downturn, you won't be in a position to benefit from upward swings on its better days.
 And if you continue investing regularly for a long-term goal such as retirement, a down market may be an opportunity to buy more shares at lower prices.